gerardpslowey/python_command_line_programmes/README.md

         quit
     ###########

 - However, if you are lazy like me and don't like typing you can simply enter the letter q and it will perform the same action.
-    - This suspends the shell and returns to the normal linux command line.
+- This suspends the shell and returns to the linux command line.

 ----------------------------------------